KvsNikhil/HR-Analytics-Predicting-Attrition-in-R/README.md

-# Employee turnover prediction in R
+# HR Analytics : Predicting Attrition in R

 ## Understanding The Challenge